The ROCm toolboxes ship with ROCBLAS_USE_HIPBLASLT=1 by default. This forces rocBLAS to

 RPC · dual server

-These results were produced with two Strix Halo systems (Framework Desktop + HP G1a workstation, each 128 GB)
+These results were produced with two Strix Halo systems (Framework Desktops, each

 llama-bench --rpc.